onlyskin/kanjiapi.dev/README.md

 #### Renewing SSL certificate:

-The SSL certificate is only trusted for a certain amount of time, the below script mostly automates the process of getting a new certificate
+The SSL certificate is only trusted for a certain amount of time, the below script mostly automates the process of getting a new certificate (requires certbot - `brew install certbot`)

 `./update_cert.sh`